 Scholarly Commons Citation

 Stromseth, Jane E., "Post-Conflict Rule of Law Building: The Need for a Multi-Layered, Synergistic Approach" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1681.
+1681.